 What are preview environments?

-To make your Atlas workflow easier, you can now dynamically create new Atlas environments to test your changes from GitHub pull requests, without having to go through all the configuration steps in the User Portal.
+To make your Atlas workflow easier, you can now dynamically create new Atlas environments to test your changes when you open a pull request (PR), without having to go through all the configuration steps in the User Portal.

-If you decide to turn the feature on, every pull request opened to a branch that is used as a source branch for your Atlas environment will create a preview environment based on the branch that is being compared to your source branch.
+If you decide to turn this feature on, every PR opened against the ‘source branch’ (the branch linked to your Atlas environment) will automatically create a preview environment - based on the code of the branch that is looking to merge into your source branch in the PR.
 Closing or merging the PR will shut the environment down.

 Enable the ‘preview environments’ feature

 This feature is enabled through a per-environment setting.
 To enable this setting, visit the

 Once you enable this feature via the toggle, every PR to the source branch for the environment will create a new preview environment automatically:

 Once the setting is turned on, you can test the process by opening a pull request to the environment’s source branch.

 When the preview environment is created, a comment will be posted, from the WP Engine bot, on the pull request page - this comment will include the new environment’s URL, build logs, and other details (GitHub example shown here):

 In this comment you are provided with the status of the build, whether it succeeded or failed, and links directly to the build logs, the preview environment site, and access the preview environment’s details page (Portal).